Mint-System/Odoo-Apps-Stock-Logistics-Workflow/stock_picking_mrp_production_done/README.rst

 Stock Picking MRP Production Done
 =================================

-Complete picking and upstream manufacture order at the same time..
+Complete picking and upstream manufacture order at the same time.

 For a detailed documentation have a look at https://www.odoo-wiki.org/.